-The upper bound of Theorem \ref{thm:weighted-evolution} is stated in the following proposition. \begin{proposition}[Upper bound weighted distance] Consider PA with power-law exponent $\tau\in(2,3)$.
+The upper bound of Theorem \ref{thm:weighted-evolution} is stated in the following proposition. \begin{proposition}[Upper bound weighted distance] Consider the preferential attachment model with power-law exponent $\tau\in(2,3)$.
 Equip every edge upon creation with an i.i.d.\ copy of the non-negative random variable $L$.
 Let $u, v$ be two typical vertices in $\mathrm{PA}_t$.
 If $\bm{I}_2(L)<\infty$, then for any $\delta>0$, there exists $M_L>0$ such that

 Regardless of the value of $\bm{I}_2(L)$, for any $\delta,\vareps>0$, there exists $M_L>0$ such that

 \end{proposition}